Top of the page

 Burkitt lymphoma/diffuse small noncleaved-cell lymphoma typically involves younger patients and represents the most common type of pediatric NHL.
 These types of aggressive extranodal B-cell lymphomas are characterized by translocation and deregulation of the C-myc gene on chromosome 8.
 A subgroup of patients with dual translocation of C-myc and bcl-2 appear to have an extremely poor outcome despite aggressive therapy (5-month OS).[Level of evidence: 3iiiA]

-Treatment of Burkitt lymphoma/diffuse small noncleaved-cell lymphoma involves aggressive multidrug regimens similar to those used for the advanced-stage aggressive lymphomas (diffuse large cell).[123,124,125] Aggressive combination chemotherapy, which is patterned after that used in childhood Burkitt lymphoma, has been very successful for adult patients with more than 60% of advanced-stage patients free of disease at 5 years.[126,127,128,129] Adverse prognostic factors include bulky abdominal disease and high serum LDH.
-Rituximab has been incorporated into these regimens, as seen in a nonrandomized, single-armed, prospective, multicenter trial of 363 patients, aged 16 years to 85 years, who showed a 5-year PFS of 71% and a 5-year OS of 80%.[Level of evidence: 3iiiA] Patients with Burkitt lymphoma have a 20% to 30% lifetime risk of CNS involvement.
+Treatment of Burkitt lymphoma/diffuse small noncleaved-cell lymphoma involves aggressive multidrug regimens in combination with rituximab, similar to those used for the advanced-stage aggressive lymphomas (diffuse large cell).[125,126,127,128] Aggressive combination chemotherapy, which is patterned after that used in childhood Burkitt lymphoma, has been very successful for adult patients with more than 60% of advanced-stage patients free of disease at 5 years.[129,130,131,132] Adverse prognostic factors include bulky abdominal disease and high serum LDH.
+Patients with Burkitt lymphoma have a 20% to 30% lifetime risk of CNS involvement.
 Prophylaxis with intrathecal chemotherapy is required as part of induction therapy.
-(Refer to the PDQ summaries on Primary CNS Lymphoma Treatment and AIDS-Related Lymphoma Treatment for more information.)
+Patients with HIV-associated Burkitt lymphoma also benefit from less-toxic modification of the aggressive multidrug regimens in combination with rituximab.[Level of evidence: 3iiiDiv] (Refer to the PDQ summaries on Primary CNS Lymphoma Treatment and AIDS-Related Lymphoma Treatment for more information.)

 Lymphoblastic lymphoma (precursor T-cell) is a very aggressive form of NHL.
 It often, but not exclusively, occurs in young patients.
 It is commonly associated with large mediastinal masses and has a high predilection for disseminating to bone marrow and the CNS.